-Begin a filter with a dot to find file that begin with the filter, or contain the dot and substring.
+Begin a filter with a dot to find files that begin with the filter, or contain the dot and substring.
 A filter that ends with a dot matches ends of file names.
 For example "string." finds files whose base names end with "string".
 This dot filtering is possible in other dialogs of Visual Assist that support filtering.

 Use commas to search for entries that match any one of multiple filters.